How to buy Verizon (VZ) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Verizon Communications Inc is a telecom services business with stocks listed in the US.
 Verizon shares (VZ) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$59.82 – a decrease of 0.91% over the previous week.
+Its last market close was US$52.93 – an increase of 1.26% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Verizon

 - Compare share trading platforms.
 To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
 If you're just starting out, look for a platform with low brokerage and foreign exchange fees.